openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 6. Go to your browser and enter the `https://IP-OF-YOUR-RASPI:8001/imswitch/index.html`
 7. Have a look for additional information here: https://openuc2.github.io/docs/ImSwitch/ImSwitchOnRaspi/

+## altternaive :

+Flash the pre-built image from this link using this software

   ### Video Tutorial